Frédéric Godart

-Frédéric Godart is a French sociologist and researcher who is an associate professor of Organizational Behavior at INSEAD in Fontainebleau (France).
-His work is on the dynamics of creative industries, and fashion and luxury.
+Frédéric Godart is a French sociologist and full professor of Organizational Behavior at INSEAD in Fontainebleau (France).
+His research focuses on creative industries, particularly fashion and luxury, with an emphasis on social networks, creativity, and market dynamics.
 He is co-editor-in-chief of Poetics: Journal of Empirical Research on Culture, the Media and the Arts.
-Godart's 2012 book is called Unveiling Fashion: Business, Culture, and Identity in the Most Glamorous Industry.
+His 2012 book, Unveiling Fashion: Business, Culture, and Identity in the Most Glamorous Industry, examines the fashion industry as a social and cultural system.

 Early life and education

 In autumn 1997, Godart was admitted to the École normale supérieure Paris-Saclay (1997–2002), from which he earned degrees in Economics and Social Sciences.
 He graduated from Sciences Po Paris with an MSc in management in 2001.
 Godart was also interested in Social and Political Sciences and attended Trinity College, Cambridge in the United Kingdom, where he obtained MPhil in 2002.
 In 2009 Godart received his PhD in sociology from Columbia University New York.
 His PhD committee members were: Harrison White (supervisor), Peter Bearman, Karen Barkey, Joel Podolny, and Jean-Claude Thoenig.